BerryHuang99/NEU-Experiments/README.md

-# These are my personal experiments when I was a student in Northeastern University.
+# These are personal experiments from the Software College of Northeastern University.
 ## Classification
 + ANCI C
     - HospitalSystem
 + C++
     - areaGuider
+	-linkSort
+	-sort
+		-bubbleSort
+		-selectSort
 + Java
     - ATM
     - lottery